FirelyTeam/firely-docs/simplifier/simplifierEndpoint.rst

 Project FHIR API
 """"""""""""""""
 The project FHIR API is available at both project and resource level.
 You will need the FHIR endpoint when you want to use a FHIR client to read or add and update resources to your Simplifier project.
-For example, the Vonk FHIR server supports the import of resources from Simplifier by supporting a (manual) import operation and specification of the project's endpoint and authentication in the appsettings.
+For example, the Firely Server - FHIR server supports the import of resources from Simplifier by supporting a (manual) import operation and specification of the project's endpoint and authentication in the appsettings.

 On the project page, you can retrieve the FHIR endpoint of your project.